-It took me forever to get around to this project.
+It took forever to get around to this project.
 Funny how you put things off, then end up having a good time.
 Does that ever happen to you?

 I wanted three coordinating pots for the kitchen window, but could never find anything I liked in the right size.

-Then, last fall I picked up a couple of hydrangeas for the garden.
+Then last fall I picked up a couple of hydrangeas for the garden.
 They came wrapped in the pretty watercolor ‘paper’ you see below.
-So…why not buy inexpensive clay pots and try my had at Mod Podge®?
+So…why not buy inexpensive clay pots and try my hand at Mod Podge®?
 I could use the watercolor paper to spruce them up.
 It has a smooth texture on both sides and it’s waterproof.
 In fact the Petra Paper™ is 80% rock.
 Cool beans!

 The three pots and the Mod Podge came to less than $20.
 The paper was free.
 The fun was priceless!
 Okay, I’m just being silly now, but I did have fun trying something new and I’m happy with the way they turned out.

 I had two sheets of the Petra Paper to work with.
 One sheet was *exactly* the right size for the largest pot.
 Serendipity.
 The second sheet covered the two smaller pots

 Once I determined the dimensions of each pot, I cut the paper into several strips, leaving it attached at the top.

 After applying two base coats to the pots, which dried clear, I applied a third coat to the back of the Petra paper.
 I wrapped the paper around the top, then overlapped the strips as I went along to allow for the angle of the pot.
 Once dry, I applied one more coat, then trimmed the bottom edge with a sharp knife.